pazhersh/port-exercise/media/config.md

 }
 ```

 Still confused?
-Than you can take at our samples than!
+Than you can take at our samples then!

 [config.json](/samples/config.json) - a config.json example. note that the regions and zones are not neccessarily real and some are there just as an example.

 [blueprints.json](/samples/blueprints.json) - the blueprint definitions that the sample config.json is configured for.